ericausente/nms-acm-on-k8s-via-helm/README.md

 The repository contains the following files:

-    install.sh: A Bash script to install the ACM Module along with the NMS using Helm. uninstall.sh: A Bash script to uninstall the NMS and ACM Module using Helm. values.yaml: A YAML file that contains configuration settings for the installation process.
+- install.sh: A Bash script to install the ACM Module along with the NMS using Helm.
+- uninstall.sh: A Bash script to uninstall the NMS and ACM Module using Helm.
+- values.yaml: A YAML file that contains configuration settings for the installation process.

 Installation

 To install the API Connectivity Manager (ACM) Module along with the NMS, follow these steps:

 - Make sure you have Helm installed on your system.
+- Dependencies with Instance Manager: Refer to the table to see the module compatibility for each NGINX Management Suite chart https://docs.nginx.com/nginx-management-suite/installation/kubernetes/deploy-api-connectivity-manager/
 - Open a terminal and navigate to the repository directory.
 - Modify to replace the parameters inside the values.yaml file with the details (e.g., URL and port of your private Docker registry, if applicable) among others.
 Replace <version> with the tag you noted when loading the Docker image.
 - Run the install.sh script: